-- (i) During the year 2022, \$18,000 (2021 \$18,000) office space rent expenses were accrued for property owned by the President of the Company.
-The Company was also billed and paid \$36,000 plus HST (2021 - \$36,000) by Oriental Sources Inc., a company controlled by the CFO of the Company for consulting fees which were recorded as management and consulting fees on the consolidated statement of loss. - (ii) During the year 2021, three directors and one officer of the company were granted a total number of 1,900,000 options, that were valued at \$61,260.
+(i) During the period in 2023, \$13,500 (2022 - \$13,500) office space rent expenses were accrued for property owned by the President of the Company.
+The Company was also billed and paid \$27,000 plus HST (2022 - \$27,000) by Oriental Sources Inc., a company controlled by the CFO of the Company for consulting fees which were recorded as management and consulting fees on the consolidated statement of loss.

-The compensation expense associated with key management and directors for employment services or similar during the years in 2022 and 2021 are as the follows:
+The compensation expense associated with key management and directors for employment services or similar during the nine months in 2023 and 2022 are as the follows: